alphagov/location-data-importer/README.md

 Location Data Importer is a scala application that imports Ordinance Survey data into a mongo database.
 Primarily it is used to back the locate-api which provides address and local authority lookups from postcode / GSS Code.

+Issued under an MIT license, see LICENSE file.

 ### Ordinance Survey

 This is backed by two Ordinance Survey products: